GIVE YOURSELF A HUG

-As it says in my book, ´The Secret Source of your Good Health´, a healthy gut microbiome MUST be rebuilt, if you are to improve your personal odds of beating illnesses - even chronic illnesses.
+As it says in my book, ´Heal Your Gut – Heal Your Body´, a healthy gut microbiome MUST be rebuilt, if you are to improve your personal odds of beating illnesses – even chronic illnesses.

 IBS is known to be caused by excesses of the bacterium Clostridium difficile.
 This bacterium is also prevalent in some cases in America where people go into hospital for a routine operation, take antibiotics and end up extremely ill.
 14,000 people died last year from this in the USA!